sass/ruby-sass/doc-src/SASS_REFERENCE.md

     }

 *should mean* that all elements with `class="neat"` should be styled as though they had `class="neat special cool"`.
 But that's not how it actually worked.
-The old behavior was inconsistent, violated guarantees that CSS usually provides, and was expensive to implement besides, so was deprecated and is no longer supported in the most recent Sass releases.
+They were instead styled in a way that was impossible to achieve with pure HTML, which was inconsistent, violated guarantees that CSS usually provides, and was very expensive to implement leading to slow compile times for stylesheets with many `@extend`s.
+So the old behavior was deprecated and is no longer supported in the most recent Sass releases.

 Most old stylesheets that extend complex selectors can be updated to extend both simple selectors individually, as in: